kirsten4ester/GranadaTrivia/README.md

 Catholic monarchs -- the first monarchs of spain
 Who were the first monarchs of Spain?
+=  to Queen Isabella I of Castile and King Ferdinand II of Aragon
-= buried in la catedral
+    buried in la catedral
 	Pic: catedral

 In 1330, Granada ranked the ___ most populated city in Europe.